Encoder-Only Image Registration: Experiments Results

 \subsubsection{Handling Local Intra-subject Motions}

 Unlike inter-subject abdominal CT registration, intra-subject cardiac registration focuses on tracking local cardiac motion, such as the movement of the left and right ventricles, during the complete phases of the cardiac cycle.
-As shown in Table \ref{tab:ACDC}, EOIR outperforms all other methods in registration accuracy, measured by Dice score.
+As shown in Table \ref{tab:ACDC} and Fig. \ref{fig:3data}, EOIR outperforms all other methods in registration accuracy, measured by Dice score.
 Specifically, EOIR surpasses the best conventional learning-based method, LKU-Net, by 3.1\%, the best image pyramid-based method, RDP, by 1.1\%, and the best efficiency-driven method, FourierNet, by 3.0\%.
 It is worth noting that LessNet and LapIRN are excluded from Table \ref{tab:ACDC}, as they cannot handle short-axis data, and no straightforward approach was found to enable them to do so.
+With only 7.2\% MAs and 1.2\% parameters, EOIR($Ns=8$) matches RDP's performance.
+This efficiency is crucial for deployment on resource-limited hardware.